Mushymato/LivestockBazaar/README.md

 ## Compatibility

 Because this mod completely replace the vanilla animal purchase menu, thus any mods that work by changing the vanilla menu will not take effect.
+I

 ## Configuration

 - `Vanilla Marnie Stock`: Do not override Marnie's vanilla stock or shop menu, allowing Marnie to sell all animals.
 This option is intended as a backup in case of error or incompatibility.

+- `SortMode`: Current sort mode of the livestock portion of shop, can also be changed either in GMCM or in the custom animal shop menu.

+- `SortIsAsc`: Current sort direction of the livestock portion of shop, can also be changed from the custom animal shop menu directly.

 ## Mod Author Guide